-The CE Label is also affixed near the serial number plate in accordance with the CE Declaration Certificate.
+The CE Label is also affixed near the serial number plate in accordance with the CE Declaration Certificate in the front of this booklet.

 Please record the model and serial number of the machine on the registration form provided in the front of the book and have it ready for reference when making inquiries regarding spare parts or service information.